owiwamasa/charlotte_hornets_project/README.md

 ### 7) Player Shooting Percentages per Location Bar Graph

 - Upon selecting a shooting percentage in the 'Select Statistic' menu, a user can analyze a player's shooting percentages per location on the court
-- Hover over a point on the bar graph to view more detail in a custom tooltip
+- Hover over a point on the bar graph to view more detail in a tooltip

 <img src='./frontend/src/assets/Images/player-shooting-per-location.png' width='750px' />
 <br />